Step 5: Deciding the outcome

-The employer might end the employee’s contract (‘dismissal’) in either of these cases:
+The employer might dismiss the employee (end their contract) in either of these cases:

 - the disciplinary procedure has had to be repeated and the employee previously had a final written warning

 Dismissal should only be decided by a manager who has the authority to do so.
-You can check your workplace’s policy on this.
+You can check your organisation's policy on this.